 Teacher/student learning contract

 Students have a right to expect . . .

 - Students have a right to expect that, on the first day of class, I will hand them a course syllabus with clearly

-- Assignment descriptions (What do I have to do to pass?)
+- Assignment descriptions ("What do I have to do to pass?")

-- Specific due dates (When do I have to have it done?)
+- Specific due dates ("When do I have to have it done?")

-- Grading policies (How will I be graded?) [ click here for syllabi for courses ]
+- Grading policies ("How will I be graded?") [

 - Students have a right to expect class sessions will start on time and end on time.

 - Students have a right to expect opportunities to discuss course components (assignments, lectures, presentations, exams) outside of

 - Students have a right to expect constructive feedback on drafts of papers submitted for me to

 - Students have a right to expect that papers will be graded and returned within two weeks

 - Students have a right to expect re-evaluations of work that they think may have been graded

 The teacher's rights: As a professor, I have the right to expect that students will:

 - I have the right to expect that students will stay engaged for the

 - I have the right to expect that students needing clarification or assistance will ask for it